canonical/spark-client-snap/docs/tutorial/t-setup.md

-## Setup Environment for the Tutorial
+## Set up the environment for the tutorial

 ### Minimum requirements